gajrajgchouhan/Eigenfaces/README.md

 3. Run the eigenfaces.py and app.py.

-4. Upload the image and get classification.
+4. Open the app, upload the image and get classification.
+By default top 150 eigenvectors are used.

 ## Preprocessing

 All the faces should be having same size, in grayscale format.
-Subject should be in the center, less background in the image, the better.
+Subject should be in the center; less background in the image, the better.

 ## Working

-I have saved in `npy` binary files.
+I have saved model in `npy` binary files.

 Also the dataset has every person having 70 images atleast.
 This can be changed accordingly to reduce computational power.